top of page

 "Amsterdam has never attracted so few new foreign companies, with American companies in particular failing to show up"

-A headline in Het Parool on March 24, 2025 reads.
-Amsterdam is attracting fewer and fewer foreign companies.
-In 2024, only 49 international companies established themselves in the region, a significant decrease compared to previous years.
-American companies in particular are staying away, partly due to the economic course of the US and the Dutch government.
-Since 2022, Amsterdam's recruitment policy has focused primarily on sustainable and innovative companies, which seems to limit the number of newcomers.
-Factors such as the housing crisis, an overloaded power grid and reduced tax benefits also play a role.
-The city is still attracting companies in sectors such as sustainability and medtech, but the total number of establishments and jobs is lagging behind previous years.
-The declining influx of expats emphasizes this trend (Stil, 2025).
+A headline in Het Parool on March 24, 2025, reads: Amsterdam is attracting fewer and fewer foreign companies.
+In 2024, only 49 international enterprises established themselves in the region, a significant decline compared to previous years.
+American companies, in particular, are staying away, partly due to the economic course of the US and the Dutch government.
+Since 2022, Amsterdam's recruitment policy has focused primarily on sustainable and innovative companies, which appears to limit the number of newcomers.
+Additionally, factors such as the housing crisis, an overloaded power grid, and diminished tax benefits play a role.
+The city continues to attract companies in sectors such as sustainability and medtech, but the total number of establishments and jobs lags behind previous years.
+The declining influx of expats underscores this trend (Stil, 2025).

 Economic sectors